osisoft/Client-Failover-Service/content/installation/authentication.md

 However, Basic authentication is less secure than Kerberos, since Windows user credentials must be included in and are transmitted with each request.
 In addition, Basic authentication requires that the Client Failover Service keeps the decrypted username and password in memory for the duration of the request.
 You should not use Basic authentication unless you are confident of the security of the server on which you are running the Client Failover Service.

 ## Groups
-For both Kerberos and Basic authentication, the Client Failover Service performs authorization on every request and verifies that the account is a member of the required group or groups to be able to complete the request.

 The Failover Service creates two local user groups when it is installed.
-Authorization of each client request depends on the requesting user's membership in these groups.
+For both Kerberos and Basic authentication, the Client Failover Service performs authorization on every request and verifies that the requesting account is a member of the required group to be able to complete the request.

 **AVEVAFailoverUsers:** Users of the Failover Service, typically accounts running adapters.
 Members of this group are able to configure the failover service and post heartbeat messages.
 The account specified in the adapter failover configuration must be a member of this group.

 **AVEVAFailoverAdministrators:** Administrators of the Failover Service.
-Members of this group are able to delete failover groups, delete sessions, post role overrides, and get or put the global configuration.
+Members of this group are able to delete failover groups, delete sessions, post role overrides, and modify the global configuration.

 ## REST URLs
 The following REST URLs table contains examples of endpoints that you can use to manually create requests along with their corresponding required group membership.